Teslonnet/Teslon/README.md

 Teslon provides users with the opportunity to invest in projects related to green energy and electric vehicles.
 Buying and long-term holding of Teslon can be profitable as the price of the coin can rise over time.

 In general, Teslon is a cryptocurrency that not only brings financial benefits, but also supports environmental projects.

+Team
+Teslon is a decentralized development ecosystem, which means there is no “official” team or formal hierarchy.
+This global developer community is an unlimited pre-ocracy that anyone can participate in.
+Individuals and teams choose tasks for themselves and carry them out.
+We Collectively Achieve Rough Consensus in the Teslcoin Improvement Proposal Process.
+[Twitter](https://twitter.com/Teslonnet?t=GW96tSvIKyWb3Vca8NxW-w&s=09)